liangcj/AcerC720CrunchBang/README.md

 Brightness keyboard shortcuts
 ---
 Just like the sound shortcuts, we edit the `rc.xml` file, but instead of `amixer` we will use `xbacklight`.
-A side
+A side note on `xbacklight` versus `xrandr`, for those curious:

-There are two options I know of: `xrandr` and `xbacklight`.
+There are two options I researched: `xrandr` and `xbacklight`.
 According to `xrandr`'s man page and my own testing, `xbacklight` **is preferred**.
 This is because `xrandr` only adjusts brightness via software while `xbacklight` actually makes hardware changes.
 One way to see this is to compare `xrandr --output 0x46 --brightness 0` with `xbacklight -set 0`.
 Both claim to set the rightness to zero but `xrandr` only makes everything black while it is clear that the backlight is still on.
 It appears to only change the gamma settings without physically dimming the backlight.
-The `xbacklight` method actually turns off the backlight completely.
+The `xbacklight` method actually appears to alter the intensity of the backlight.

 To try `xrandr` for yourself, replace `0x42` with your monitor's identification code (which can be found in the "Screen 0" entry after using `xrandr --verbose`).
 One other way to verify that `xbacklight` is better is to look at how `/sys/class/backlight/intel_backlight/brightness` changes.
 Its value does not change when using `xrandr`, but it does when using `xbacklight`.

+The below steps will make the following shortcuts:

+* Brightness down: `Super-F6`
+* Brightness up: `Super-F7`

 Steps: